Rammah-N/soluspay.github.io/content/team.md

 <div>
 Mohamed Yousif (CTO)
-<br>Our company CTO; sometimes he do business as well.
+Our company CTO; sometimes he do business as well.
 But he just achieves better as a developer.
 Go and Python Developer <a href="https://github.com/adonese">GitHub Account</a>
 </div>